-(Main reference: section 22B and paragraph 43A of the Eighth Schedule to the Act: clauses 33 and 70 of the Draft Bill)
+(Main reference: section 22B and paragraph 43A of the Eighth Schedule to the Act: clauses 34 and 72)

 The Act contains rules in section 22B and paragraph 43A of the Eighth Schedule that target avoidance schemes known as dividend stripping.
 Dividend stripping occurs when a seller of shares in a company avoids paying income tax or capital gains tax arising on the sale of shares in that company by ensuring that the company in which the shares to be sold are held, declares an exempt dividend prior to the sale of shares in that company.
-The exempt dividend declared decreases the value of the shares in that company prior to the sale of shares in that company prior to the sale of shares in that company prior to the sale of shares in that company prior to the sale of shares in that company prior to the sale of shares in that company prior to the sale of shares in that company selling the shares through tax exempt dividends.
+The exempt dividend declared decreases the value of the shares in that company prior to the sale of shares in that company.
+As a result, the seller extracts value from the company selling the shares through tax exempt dividends.
 Thereafter, the seller can sell the shares at less value, thereby avoiding paying a normal tax.